 Maybe it’s just me, but does anyone else love going through all the ‘playlist of my life’ videos on Teen Vogue’s Youtube?
 Well, for quite some time now they have been my go-too videos to watch when I am bored.
 I think you can tell a lot about a person by the type of music they listen too, and so seeing which artists like similar music to me is always interesting, as is finding out which artists listen to music that is completely opposite to my own.
 Basically, if you have not seen the videos, they have a celebrity guest who creates a playlist of ten songs that represent their life, both past or present.
 Some songs have surface level meanings to the artist, while other artists have songs that have much deeper meaning to them.
 Either way, I think discussing aspects of your life as represented my songs is a really great idea and I thought what better way to continue the trend than by creating my own ‘playlist of my life.’

 I have complied (in the same style as the Teen Vogue videos) a list of ten songs which I consider the current playlist of my life.
 Some are older songs, some are newer, but all ten of them have some form of significance to me and have shaped me in some way, either surface level or with a far deeper impact.
 I have made a playlist to accompany this post with an extra 10 songs on it, that did not make the list, but are still very important to me (link at the bottom of the post!)
 Make sure to let me know your thoughts on the songs I have in the playlist of MY life, and I would love to hear what songs would make it into the playlist of YOUR life.
-The songs below are in no particular order!
+The songs below are in no particular order and WILL change over time!

 1. Promise – Ben Howard